Fermionic skyrmions and bosonization for a Gross-Neveu transition: Bosonization of Gross-Neveu-Heisenberg transition

 where now $z$ is a two-component complex scalar \textit{without} the constraint $z^{\dagger}z = 1$, and $\sqrt{r}$ is the mass for this scalar.
 Note that $(z^{\dagger} \vec{\sigma} z)^2 = |z^{\dagger}z|^2$.
 The transition from the $CI_2$ to the QSH phase is driven by changing the sign of $r$.
 When $ r \ll 0$ or when $u \gg |r|$, we expect that $z$ condenses leading to spontaneous symmetry breaking of the flavor $SU(2)$ down to $U(1)$, resulting in the QSH phase, with $\langle z^{\dagger} \vec{\sigma} z\rangle \neq 0$, and two Goldstone modes.
 Deep in this phase, if one neglects the fluctuations of $|z|$, one recovers the effective action discussed above using gradient expansion, Eq.\eqref{eq:abanov}, or equivalently Eq.\eqref{eq:QSH_CP1}.
 Choosing $\langle z_1 \rangle \neq 0$ in this phase, one finds $a = A^s$ due to the Higgs effect.
 This correctly reproduces the Hall response $\sigma^{c}_{xy} = \sigma^{s}_{xy} = 0$ and $\sigma^{sc}_{xy} = 1$ of the QSH phase.
 On the other hand when $r \gg 0$ and $ r \gg u$, the field $z$ will be gapped and one may integrate it out.
 After solving for the equations of motion for the gauge fields, one finds $\sigma^c_{xy} = \sigma^s_{xy} = -1$ and $\sigma^{sc}_{xy} = 0$, which we then identify as $CI_2$.
 One may similarly describe the phase transition between the QSH phase and the $CI_1$ phase by writing down a similar action where the sign of the $ada$ and $A^s dA^s$ terms are reversed, and one chooses $\langle z_2\rangle \neq 0$.

-Above we haven't specified the relation between the fermion mass $m$ in Eq.\eqref{eq:GNH_perturb} boson mass $\sqrt{r}$ in Eq.\eqref{eq:CP1CS}.
+Above we haven't specified the relation between the fermion mass $m$ in Eq.\eqref{eq:GNH_perturb} and boson mass $\sqrt{r}$ in Eq.\eqref{eq:CP1CS}.
 Here we simply mention that at a fixed interaction strength $u$, the $CI_2$ to QSH transition can be accessed by increasing $m$ in the fermionic description (see Fig.\ref{fig:phasedia-m-u}), and by decreasing $r$ in the bosonized description, which is somewhat similar to standard bosonization dualities.
 We will elaborate on our understanding and potential issues in more detail below.

-\underline{A dual of the GNH transition:} The aforementioned theory for the transition between QSH to Chern insulator (Eq.\eqref{eq:CP1CS}), and the phase diagram (Fig.\ref{fig:phasedia-m-u}) motivates us to consider the following dual description for the GNH transition:
+\underline{A dual of the GNH transition:} The aforementioned theory for the transition between QSH to Chern insulator (Eq.\eqref{eq:CP1CS}), and the phase diagram (Fig.\ref{fig:phasedia-m-u}) motivates us to conjecture that the GNH theory written in terms of fermions and the order-parameter field, i.e.,